micronDLA/SDK/README.md

 3. Run a sample example.
 Check sections [3.](#3-getting-started-inference-on-fwdnxt-hardware) and [4.](#4-getting-started-inference-on-fwdnxt-hardware-with-c)
 4. Create your own application

+This document provides tutorials and general information about the FWDNXT SDK.

+There are more documents in this SDK folder:

 [**Python API**](docs/PythonAPI.md): Documentation of the python API can be found in docs/PythonAPI.md.

 [**C API**](docs/C%20API.md): Documentation of the C/C++ API can be found in docs/C API.md.

+[**Examples**](examples/): Example code and Deep Learning tutorial.

 ## Table of Contents: